bamaksu/mobileum/readme.md

 # Introduction
-This is Exercise Q4 Automation with cypress
+This is Exercise mobileum with Palywright

 # Install Playwright Browsers